3.3 Skills forecasting

 The system integrates data from

-This database is the most useful for those who are about entering higher education and has to decide on the type of studies to be chosen.
-They are able to see a list of career path that could be acquired through various studies.
+This database is the most useful for those who are about to enter higher education and have to decide on the type of study to choose.
+They can see a list of career paths that could be acquired through various studies.

 Skills development

 The indications from forecasting systems are mostly used for calibrating formal educational policies (in terms of non-formal education, the policy still focuses more on creating a coherent framework and recognition instead of explicit content).
-In terms of that, there is a higher and higher emphasis put on the importance and relevance of VET within educational and economic policy in recent years.
+In terms of that, there is a higher and higher emphasis put on the importance and relevance of Vocational Education and Training (VET) within educational and economic policy in recent years.

 Changes in vocational training system in recent years

 In 2020, the Hungarian Government changed the system of vocational schools.
-There are two main types of vocational schools: one of them starts with 2 years general education and continues with 3 years professional education and the students could obtain the maturity exam and a technical certificate together at the end of the 5th year.
-The other type of school consists of 1 year general education and in 10 - 11th grades the students could participate in dual training.
-After the general year grades the students have to take a basic exam.
-(For more information about the new vocational school system, please see sub-chapter 6.1.
-General Context and Eurydice, sub-chapter 6.4 Organisation of vocational secondary education)
+There are two main types of vocational schools: one of them starts with two years of general education and continues with three years of professional education, and the students can obtain the maturity exam and a technical certificate together at the end of the 5th year.
+The other type of school consists of one year of general education, and in 10th - 11th grades, the students could participate in dual training.
+After the general year grades, the students have to take a basic exam.
+(For more information about the new vocational school system, please see 6.1.
+General Context and Eurydice, 6.4 Organisation of vocational secondary education.)

 Skills development in the new 'Vocational Training 4.0' Strategy

 According to the 'Vocational Training 4.0' Strategy ('Szakképzés 4.0' stratégia), adopted in 2019, there is a strong emphasis on the new competencies, required by the changing labour market.
-The most important thing is to have a complex problem solving skill but the role of critical thinking and creativity is also increasing.
-Besides that, there are new competencies' requirements in the labour market such as emotional intelligence and cognitive flexibility.
-The main aim of the Strategy is to create a vocational education system that supplies the needs of the modern labour market.
-(For more information about the new vocational school system, please see sub-chapter 6.1.
-General Context)
+The most important thing is to have complex problem-solving skills but the role of critical thinking and creativity is also increasing.
+Besides that, new competencies are required in the labour market such as emotional intelligence and cognitive flexibility.
+The main aim of the strategy is to create a vocational education system that supplies the needs of the modern labour market.
+(For more information about the new vocational school system, please see 6.1.
+General Context.)

 Information campaigns on VET programmes

-'Do your Profession!' is an exhibition for career guidance in VET professions organised once a year and providing different activities and demonstrations of the professions.
+The 'Do your Profession!' is an exhibition for career guidance in VET professions organised once a year and providing different activities and demonstrations of the professions.
+The campaign is organised by the Employment Department of the Government Office of the Capital City of Budapest.

-'European VET Week' was launched by the European Commission, has been for the first time organised in late 2016 and was a great success at European level for Hungary: the country has come out as second on the list of the number of national events registered for the Week.
+The 'European VET Week' was launched by the European Commission, was for the first time organised in late 2016 and was a great success at the European level for Hungary: the country has come out as second on the list of the number of national events registered for the Week.
+The campaign is organised by local VET centres and vocational schools.